cardmaking · Supplies

 Best Papercrafting Embellishment: Spellbinders and Hero Arts Enamel Dots.

-Hands down my favorite finishing touch.
+Enamel dots are hands down my favorite finishing touch.
 I use Spellbinders and Hero Arts enamel dots the most — clean, modern, and endlessly versatile.
+They add texture, shine and color to your projects while at the same time elevating your card.

 10. Best Way to Add Texture: Embossing Folders